 |je ne / de ne / tu ne||je n' / de n' / tu n'|

 |je te / ce que / ce qui||j'te / c'que / c'qui|

 Notice that dropping e in je also results in [ʒ] to become [ʃ] whenever it is found before voiceless consonants, such as [p], [t], [k], etc.

 A loss of word boundaries in French makes it difficult to comprehend the spoken language for beginning learners.
 All of the words seem to be linked together without any clear divisions because the syllable boundaries do not correspond to the word boundaries.
 In many cases, the last consonant from one syllable (which is usually silent) will become the first consonant of the next syllable (therefore, it is no longer silent).
 This linking between syllables is called liaison, and it may or may not be required and the pronunciation of the consonant may or may not change.
 Liaison leads to many homonymous phrases, which can hinder comprehension.
 You must pay attention to the liaisons in verb conjugations as well or you may mistake one verb for another.

-The consonants involved in liaison generally include d, s, and x.
+The written consonants involved in liaison generally include d, s, x and p.
 However,

 The letter n that is written after nasal vowels becomes the nasal consonant

 [n].
 Peculiarly, the f of neuf is pronounced [v] only before ans and heures and